systemd: Service Management

 Modern Linux Service Management with systemd

-systemd: Service Management is a practical, administrator-focused guide to managing Linux services using the modern systemd framework.
+systemd: Service Management is a practical, administrator-focused guide to managing Linux services using the modern systemd init system. systemd has become the default service manager on virtually all major Linux distributions, including Ubuntu, Debian, CentOS, RHEL, Fedora, and Arch Linux.

-This book teaches you how systemd works, how to control services with systemctl, how to troubleshoot failures, and how to create reliable custom service units.
+This book teaches you how systemd works internally, how to control services using systemctl, how to troubleshoot failures effectively, and how to create reliable custom service units for your own applications.
+Whether you are managing production servers or building containerized applications, understanding systemd is essential.

 What You Will Learn